iappyx/iappyxOS/FAQ.md

 ## Technical

 ### How does it work under the hood?
-iappyxOS contains two pre-built WebView shell APK templates — a full shell (~46MB, with all native bridges and ML Kit) and a lightweight web-only shell (~1MB, sandboxed, no bridges).
+iappyxOS contains two pre-built WebView shell APK templates — a full shell (~26MB, with all native bridges, ML Kit, and protocol libraries) and a lightweight web-only shell (~1MB, sandboxed, no bridges).
 When you build an app:
 1. Your HTML/JavaScript is injected into the appropriate template as an asset
 2. The Android binary manifest is patched with a unique package name and your app label
 3. Unused ML Kit libraries are automatically stripped if the app doesn't use camera/ML features